 History and Construction

 The cable for the bridge totals 4,342 feet and was made in England.
-The dial of the sundial and the small plaza beneath the support tower are decorated with broken white tile from Spain.
+The dial of the sundial and the small plaza beneath the support tower are decorated with broken white tiles from Spain.
 The bridge’s deck is surfaced with translucent structural glass from Quebec, which is illuminated from beneath and glows aquamarine at night.
-The steel support structure of the bridge was made in Vancouver, Washington and transported in 40-foot sections by truck to Redding.
+The steel support structure of the bridge was made in Vancouver, Washington, and transported in 40-foot sections by truck to Redding.
 The bridge is 700 feet in length, and due to its unique design, crosses the river without touching the water, which helps to protect the salmon spawning grounds under the bridge.

-The bridge itself is located in the middle of a public garden and crosses the Sacramento River.
+The bridge is located in the middle of a public garden and crosses the Sacramento River.
 The bridge is also a great stop on the Sacramento River Trail that runs 35 miles through the city and to the Shasta Dam.
 It is a beautiful trail to bike all day on, or to simply take a little stroll.

 The Sundial itself can tell the time by its shadow that is cast on the ground, which point moves about a foot a minute.
-However, the dial is only really accurate once a year on the Summer Solstice and you can only see the time from 11:30AM to 3:00PM, other than that you simply have to guess.
+However, the dial is only accurate once a year on the Summer Solstice, and you can only see the time from 11:30 AM to 3:00 PM, other than that you simply have to guess.
 You can see how it works in the below photo.

 When I was there, at least 100 other people were walking around and taking in the bridge.
-Kids were climbing on its steel anchors, people were picnicking on the grass near it and others were sitting underneath it to get away from the shade.
+Kids were climbing on its steel anchors, people were picnicking on the grass near it, and others were sitting underneath it to get away from the shade.

 Update: Bridge at Night

 I got to stop by and see the bridge at night.
 It is stunning as the entire walkway is lit up.
 Seeing it both at night and during the day are completely unique experiences.
 It is not the safest place to hang out at night though.